edalholt/TDT4225/task3.md

 #### What we learned:
 - Batching is convenient when inserting lots of data.
 Batching greatly improved our data insert times.
 - How to use Pandas.
 Pandas proved to be convenient when iterating over the results of a query.
-- The division of questions resulted in all members .....
+- The division of questions resulted in all members getting to learn how to write queries and code for very large data volumes.

 ## Feedback